fable-compiler/fable-compiler.github.io/docs/blog/2022/2022-10-13-use-elmish.md

 ## Elmish 4 Subscriptions

-Subscriptions are becoming much more powerful with Elmish 4:
+Thanks to [Kasey Speakman](https://github.com/elmish/elmish/pull/248) subscriptions are becoming much more powerful with Elmish 4:

 - Subscriptions must include now an `IDisposable` that will be invoked by Elmish when cleaning up.
 - The `Program.withSubscription` function is now evaluated after every update.
 This makes it really easy to activate or deactivate subscriptions on demand.